Sparse Probit Linear Mixed Model: Sparse Probit Linear Mixed Model

 The crucial idea behind the model in Eq.~\ref{eq:gllm} is that parts of the observed labels can be explained away by the correlated noise; thus not all observed phenotypes are linear effects of $X$.
 By construction, the noise covariance $\Sigma$ contains information about similarities between the samples and may be systematically used to model spurious correlations due to relatedness between samples.
 The computational goal is to distinguish between these two effects.

 LMMs allow to efficiently perform inference by preprocessing the data matrix by means of a rotation~\footnote{ To see this, assume $f\equiv {\rm Id}$.
 We can always decompose the noise covariance as $\Sigma = U D U^\top$, where $U$ is orthogonal and $D$ is a diagonal matrix of eigenvalues of $\Sigma$.
 If we define $R = D^{-1/2}U^\top$, we can write the LMM as $Ry_i = R X_i^\top w + \tilde{\epsilon_i}, \; \tilde{\epsilon} \sim {\cal N}(0,{\bf I}).$ Thus, after preprocessing, the remaining model is simply a linear regression model that can be treated with standard tools.
-When the inverse link function is \blue{non-linear}, this methodology can not be used.
+When the inverse link function is non-linear, this methodology can not be used.
 In particular, we made use of the relation $R \circ f = f \circ R$, hence that the inverse link function commutes with the rotation. }, which does not generalize beyond regression.
 We therefore need new inference algorithms when generalizing this modeling paradigm to non-linear link functions.
 In this paper, we tackle inference for the important case of binary classification~\citep{bliss1934method,FahKneLanMar13}.
-In the following, we assume $f \equiv {\rm sign}$ which is the sign (or probit) function.
+In the following, we assume $f \equiv {\rm sign}$ which is the sign (or Probit) function.
 This involves binary labels $y_i\in \{+1,-1\}$.
 As before, we break the independence of the label noises.
-This leads to the following model: \be y_i = {\rm sign} \left( X_i^\top w + \epsilon_i \,\right), \qquad \epsilon=(\epsilon_1,\ldots,\epsilon_n)^\top \sim {\cal N}(0,\Sigma). \ee In the special case of $\Sigma = {\bf I}$, this is just the probit model for classification.
-Because the binary labels are correlated in Eq.~\ref{eq:model}, we call this model \emph{correlated probit regression} (CPR).
-Since we seek to optimize over $w$ while marginalizing over the noise, our first goal is to derive a corresponding objective function.
+This leads to the following model: \be y_i = {\rm sign} \left( X_i^\top w + \epsilon_i \,\right), \qquad \epsilon=(\epsilon_1,\ldots,\epsilon_n)^\top \sim {\cal N}(0,\Sigma). \ee In the special case of $\Sigma = {\bf I}$, this is just the Probit model for classification.
+When the noise covariance is not simply the identity but displays some non-trivial correlations, we call this modified linear mixed model the \emph{Probit Linear Mixed Model}, or short \emph{Probit-LMM}.

-Without loss of generality and to simplify notation, we will assume that \emph{all observed binary labels $y_i$ are 1}.
+Our next goal is to derive a likelihood function for our model.
+For the sake of a simpler notation and without loss of generality, we will assume that \emph{all observed binary labels $y_i$ are 1}.
 The reason why this assumption is no constraint is that we can always perform a linear transformation to absorb the sign of the labels into the data matrix and noise covariance (this transformation is shown in Appendix A).
 Thus, when working with this transformed data matrix and noise covariance, our assumption is satisfied.

 Under our assumption, the likelihood function is the probability that all transformed labels are 1.
 This is satisfied when $X_i^\top w + \epsilon_i >0$.
 When integrating over all realizations of noise, the resulting (marginal) likelihood is